Utah Water Wells

 How much does a water well cost in San Juan County?

-How deep are wells typically in San Juan County?
+How deep are wells in San Juan County?